saponace/alis/README.md

 ### Manually finalize configuration of the system
-Log in, and follow instructions in the file `~/alis/manual-configuration-instructions.txt`.
+Log in, and follow instructions in `~/alis/manual-configuration-instructions.txt`.

 This file can then safely be removed.